AriFordsham/GHCWiki/remote-gh-ci.md

 - The virtual CWD in `InteractiveEval` is not necessary, because the GHCi process has its own CWD.

+- We could use TH and limited GHCi without any dynamic linker support at all. ([\#12218](https://gitlab.haskell.org//ghc/ghc/issues/12218))

 ## Disadvantages

 - We can't directly share data between interpreted and compiled code, everything must be marshaled via `Binary`.